danibaena/bitcoin-game/apps/frontend/README.md

 ## Decisions

-This project follows the [colocation principle](https://kentcdodds.com/blog/colocation) by putting related code/styles/tests closer to their implementation.
+- This project follows the [colocation principle](https://kentcdodds.com/blog/colocation), keeping related code, styles, and tests close to their implementation for better maintainability and developer experience.

-Also another decision made has been using barrel exports.
-Due to the size of the project its benefits for code maintainability
+- Barrel exports are used to simplify and centralize module imports.
+Given the size of the project, the maintainability benefits outweigh the potential trade-offs.

+- The app uses polling for the price API.
+Since guesses are resolved every 60 seconds, implementing a real-time API was deemed unnecessary at this stage—though it’s certainly something that could be added in the future.

+- The game logic is managed through a single React context: This approach allows presentational components to access only the data they need, while also making the logic easier to test.
+The trade-off here is that, although some logic has been split into smaller custom hooks, the `useGameState` hook remains quite large, which may affect maintainability.
+A possible improvement would be to move most of the game logic to the backend, keeping the frontend as "dumb" as possible.

 ## Folder structure